Ty Gibbs: 2026: First wins

+Gibbs started the 2026 season with a 23rd place finish at the Daytona 500.
+Two months later, he would earn his first win at Bristol in his 131st start, as well as becoming the sixth driver to get their first win at Bristol Motor Speedway.
+Gibbs won the pole at Sonoma.
+He won his second career race at Iowa, holding off-teammate Christopher Bell.

 Owner career

-On October 16, 2024, it was announced that Gibbs would become a co-owner of Joe Gibbs Racing and would own the No. 54 Toyota Supra for the Xfinity Series starting in 2025.
+On October 16, 2024, it was announced that Gibbs would become a co-owner of Joe Gibbs Racing and would own the No. 54 Toyota Supra for the NASCAR O’Reilly Auto Parts Series starting in 2025.

 Personal life

-Gibbs is the grandson of former Washington Redskins head coach and owner of Joe Gibbs Racing, Joe Gibbs, and the son of the former Washington Redskins assistant coach and former NASCAR driver Coy Gibbs and Charlotte-area realtor Heather Gibbs.
-He is the nephew of the late Joe Gibbs Racing co-owner J. D. Gibbs, as well as the cousin of former Appalachian State University quarterback Jackson Gibbs and Appalachian State University tight end Miller Gibbs.
+Gibbs is the grandson of former Washington Redskins head coach and owner of Joe Gibbs Racing, Joe Gibbs, and the son of the late former Washington Redskins assistant coach and former NASCAR driver Coy Gibbs and Charlotte-area realtor Heather Gibbs.
+He is the nephew of the late Joe Gibbs Racing co-owner J. D. Gibbs, as well as the cousin of former Appalachian State Mountaineers quarterback Jackson Gibbs and Appalachian State tight end Miller Gibbs.